Audi A6 hybrid reliability & safety

 Audi A6 hybrid reliability & problems

-The 2020 Driver Power survey also tracked the average share of owners of each brand who reported a fault with their car.
+The 2020 Driver Power survey tracked the average share of owners of each brand who reported a fault with their car.
 Audi scored disappointingly high here, with exactly a fifth of owners experiencing a problem of some sort.
 However, the bulk of Audi-owning respondents to the survey were SUV drivers, so there's no exact data for the A6 saloon.

 Standard active safety kit includes Audi's 'Pre-Sense' autonomous emergency braking system, lane-departure warning, cruise control with a speed limiter, front and rear parking sensors and a rear-view camera.
 This standard set of features applies until you get to Vorsprung trim, which adds the Tour Pack.
 This brings adaptive cruise control, traffic-sign recognition and something called 'Park Assistant Plus', which can search for – and park automatically in – a space.